-There are two possible ways to provide appropriate permissions:
+Two methods to provide appropriate permissions:

-- 1. Either: Make the account (suggested name FNMS-OEMadapter) a member of the EM ALLVIEWER role; or - 2.
+- 1. Either: Make the account (suggested name FNMS-OEMadapter) a member of the EM_ALLVIEWER role; or - 2.
 Give the account read permissions on the following:

-Option Description

 Target views • MGMT_Targets

-MGMT_TARGETS_LOAD_TIMES
+• MGMT_TARGETS_LOAD_TIMES

 • MGMT_TARGET_TYPES

 Target properties views • MGMT_Targets

 • MGMT_TARGET_PROPERTIES

-- 3. When permissions have been set up, test as follows: - a) Log in using the account name (suggestion: FNMS-OEMadapter) and password registered during the installation process. - b) Execute the following query against the OEM repository:
+- 3. When permissions have been set up, test as follows: - a.
+Log in using the account name (suggestion: FNMS-OEMadapter) and password registered during the installation process. - b.
+Execute the following query against the OEM repository:

-'''

-SELECT from mgmt$Target
+SELECT from mgmt\$Target

-'''